0-hack/DefenderMind/readme.md

-# Defender Zone
+# Defender Mind

-Defender Zone is an interactive 3D visualization platform for security incidents with integrated configuration and management capabilities.
+Defender Mind is an interactive 3D visualization platform for security incidents with integrated configuration and management capabilities.

 ## Overview